raphaelvallat/yasa/docs/quickstart.rst

 .. note::

     YASA does not allow to visualize or scroll through the PSG data.
-However, this can be done using the free and excellent `EDFBrowser <https://www.teuniz.net/edfbrowser/>`_ software.
+However, this can be done using the free `EDFBrowser <https://www.teuniz.net/edfbrowser/>`_ software.

 **Selecting channels**